geronimus1/softwareengineerguide/README.md

 In this are we will understand about modern Software design and architecture:

-1. <a name="my-modern-sw-arch">[My outlook on modern software structure and architecture styles](https://t.me/it_ace/124)</a> (only in Russian) - different styles of modern architectures, storage and messaging technologies, Service Mesh; microservice application design, domain-driven development; cloud-native, reactive, service mesh; deployment technologies - Kubernetes, Helm; data mesh; hundreds of different architectures of modern applications (for different purposes); CI / CD, DevOps, and SRE
+1. [My outlook on modern software structure and architecture styles](https://t.me/it_ace/124) (only in Russian) - different styles of modern architectures, storage and messaging technologies, Service Mesh; microservice application design, domain-driven development; cloud-native, reactive, service mesh; deployment technologies - Kubernetes, Helm; data mesh; hundreds of different architectures of modern applications (for different purposes); CI / CD, DevOps, and SRE
     * [Concept of microservices in a simple way](https://www.youtube.com/watch?v=lTAcCNbJ7KE)
 2. Software design patterns and principles - area “Patterns and design principles” in [Software Architect rodmap](https://roadmap.sh/software-architect)
 3. The modern approach to Software Architecture - [Fundamentals of Software Architecture](https://www.oreilly.com/library/view/fundamentals-of-software/9781492043447/) by Mark Richards, Neal Ford ([Russian language conspectus](https://apolomodov.medium.com/%D0%BE%D0%B1%D0%B7%D0%BE%D1%80-fundamentals-of-software-architecture-1754c0e78d48))